felipebossolani/crawl4ai-investing/README.md

 ## Description

 The script uses `crawl4ai` to fetch the HTML content of the specified URL and extract structured data using an LLM extraction strategy.
 It defines a Pydantic model `OpenAIModelFee` to represent the extracted data, which includes the country flag, name, and last value of each index.
+The extracted data is then saved to a CSV file.

 ## Dependencies